 Pairing a package of cheese tortellini and store-bought pesto sauce with a few summer-fresh ingredients creates a luxuriously delicious (and EASY) dinner that won’t break the bank.
 Best of all, you’ll need just one pot and 25 minutes to make this ridiculously simple recipe for Pesto Tortellini!
-One bite of this dreamy pesto pasta and I promise this recipe will be on heavy rotation at your house!
-Winner winner, tortellini dinner!
+One bite of this dreamy pesto pasta and I promise this Italian dish will be on heavy rotation at your house!
+Winner winner, cheese tortellini pesto dinner!

 About this tortellini with pesto

 With my little dude going back to school, the rhythm I *finally* sank into for the summer has suddenly been disrupted.
 While I grasp for a new sense of normalcy, one thing is certain: dinner needs to be fast, easy, and comforting, or mama’s gonna lose her mind.
 Other parents out there, you know what I’m talking about, right?
 Don’t worry, this super-simple pesto cheese tortellini recipe is saving my sanity, one family dinner at a time!

 Why you’ll love this weeknight pasta recipe

 Well, this colorful bowl of Italian deliciousness has become my dinnertime security blanket, and I have a feeling it’ll change your life for the better.
 This pesto tortellini recipe is:

 - Quick & Painless.
 One pot, 25 minutes, and easy cleanup?
 Now that’s what I’m talkin’ about!

 - Made With Just 9 Basic Ingredients, most of which are pantry staples.